 The Walk is an annual fundraiser for the Louis D. Brown Peace Institute.
-Our 2024 goal is $600,000 so that we may sustain the work we do and continue to empower survivors, Generation Peace and communities impacted by murder, trauma, grief and loss to cultivate a cycle of peace and healing.
+Our goal is to raise $600,000.
+Every dollar directly supports families and survivors of homicide victims through our Healing Support Services, provides critical resources for youth through our Generation Peace programs, and drives all of our other events, initiatives, and programs that strengthen communities impacted by murder, trauma, grief, and loss.
+Your contribution helps cultivate cycles of peace and healing.

 Historically, the communities of Dorchester, Roxbury and Mattapan have some of the highest and most concentrated levels of poverty in Massachusetts.
 Studies have shown that a lack of resources coincides with high levels of violence.